fbpx

 Stroll the snowy cobblestone streets of the only fortified city north of Mexico!
 Explore the European-like town, and enjoy the charming and relaxing atmosphere in winter.
 Available January to March.

 Experience crisp mountain air as you travel far from the crowds.
-Climb frozen waterfalls, float above the snowy mountain peaks, and snowshoe the dramatic mountain range.
+Climb frozen waterfalls, float above the snowy peaks, snowshoe dramatic mountain ranges & descend slopes.
 Available December to March.

 Venture into the Great White North.
 Beautiful, energetic and entertaining—known as the “Wilderness City”, Whitehorse has the great outdoors at its doorstep and has adventure for all interest levels.